leilaicruz/SATAY-jupyter-book/_sources/Intro/data-analysis-workflow.md

 ## Step 1 data analysis; From raw data to essential protein overview

 SATAY experiments need to be sequenced which results in a FASTQ file.
-The sequence reads from this file needs to be aligned to create a SAM file (and/or the compressed {bash}ary equivalent BAM file).
+The sequence reads from this file needs to be aligned to create a SAM file (and/or the compressed binary equivalent BAM file).
 Using the BAM file, the number of transposons can be determined for each insertion location.

 For guides and manuals of the software discussed below, see the folder